A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Real data study

 \section{Real data study}

-We apply the proposed methodology to two real data sets to infer local structures such as monotonicity, convexity, and modality.
-We provide statistical significance of observed structures using the methodology proposed in Section \ref{Quantitative evaluation}, and compare the results with the respective SiZer maps.
-We investigate local structures in the first data set for two different bandwidths $h_{1}$, $h_{2}$, highlighted by black and gray horizontal dotted lines on the SiZer maps, respectively.
-On the other hand, we choose a bandwidth to observe a certain structure and investigate its significance for the second data set.
-In addition, we also focus on certain structures arising in certain local regions highlighted by green dotted lines in Figure \ref{Data set 2}.
-In this section, we use the Gaussian kernel supported on [-1, 1] to estimate the underlying true regression function.
+We implement the proposed methodology on two real data sets to infer local structures such as monotonicity, convexity, and modality.
+We measure the statistical significance of observed structures using the methodology proposed in Section \ref{Quantitative evaluation}, and compare the results with the respective SiZer maps.
+Data set 1 is used to implement the monotonicity characterization using the choice of kernel bandwidth obtained from Equation \eqref{Bandwidth_Selection} to infer the bars at the 5\% level of significance.
+Data set 2 is used to implement the characterization of convexity and modality using a particular choice of bandwidth and to provide inference using the proposed methodology.